bollwyvl/cookiecutter-ipython-widget/README.md

  -c v3.0
 ```
 > Note: the `-c v3.0` is to ensure that you are getting the version that works
-> with the current master of IPython.
+> with the current `master` of IPython.
 Otherwise, you'll get master, which works
-> with current stable (2.2)
+> with current stable (2.x)

 ## Next Steps
 - Go into the generated directory